ska-telescope/ska-ser-ansible-collections/README.md

 Add any external dependency to a collection in the respective **requirements.yml** and **galaxy.yml** files.

 ### Add/Update new variables
-Ansible variables that are datacentre specific should be added to the `group_vars` folder of the inventory.
+Ansible variables that are datacentre specific should be added to the `group_vars` folder of the inventory directory (*PLAYBOOKS_ROOT_DIR*).

-To modify non-secret variable role defaults, go to the defaults folder of the respective role and update them.
-As an [example](./roles/installation/defaults/main.yml).

-Finally, the secret variables are defined in the respective [Makefile](../../../resources/jobs/ceph.mk) and can be modified there.
+Finally, the secret variables are defined in the respective [Makefile](./Makefile) and can be modified there.
 To assign proper values to these variables, please use a `PrivateRules.mak` file.